-Notice of the election of parent council members shall be provided by the Principal to parents and to the president of the school's parent-teacher organization.
-The notice shall state that any parent of a student pre-registered to attend the school during the term of office may vote to elect the parent council members.
-The date of the election shall be set in cooperation with the president of the parent-teacher organization.
-If the school does not have a parent-teacher organization, then parents shall set the date and time for parents to elect parent council members.
-The Principal shall provide notice of the election to parents.
+Parents of students assigned to a school shall organize the election to select parent council members.
+They may request the Principal to provide administrative assistance required to conduct the election.

+The president of the parent-teacher organization shall organize and oversee the election of parent council members.
+If the school does not have a parent-teacher organization, then parents shall set the date and time for a meeting of parents to elect parent council members and shall provide notice of this meeting to parents.